Publish Data Using SQL

 If the entity is basic, then this ID must be loaded in the column representing the attribute defined as the primary key attribute for the entity.

-If the entity uses ID Matching, then this ID must be loaded in the column representing the attribute defined as the primary key attribute for the entity.
+If the entity uses ID matching, then this ID must be loaded in the column representing the attribute defined as the primary key attribute for the entity.

-If this primary key is a composite key, then you must concatenate the values of the composite primary key and load them in the B_SOURCEID
+If the entity uses fuzzy matching, then you must load the value of the primary key from the source system into the B_SOURCEID column.
+If this primary key is a composite key, then you must concatenate the values of the composite primary key and load them into the B_SOURCEID column.

 The B_SOURCEID column is a VARCHAR(128) column.
 Make sure to perform the appropriate conversions for loading this column.